fgnass/bytespotting/README.md

 The application uses Spotify's OAuth2 flow for authentication.
 While there is a flow for [server-to-server authentication](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/), these tokens can't be used to modify playlists.
 Instead we need a [personal](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) access token and a refresh token since access tokens expire.

-## Storing the tokens

-The access and refresh tokens are stored securely using Vercel's Environment Variables.
-This provides a secure way to manage sensitive data without exposing it in the codebase.
+Both tokens are stored in Redis.

 ## Environment Variables